 In order to be eligible to earn commissions through the scheme, you must personally sell between 25 PV to 100 PV each month, and once you do that you’ll be eligible to earn 40% commissions on retail sales of the products.

 If you manage to recruit people who then also decide to go on to join the opportunity themselves then you’ll be able to earn a bonus when they purchase their distributor package & this bonus could be anywhere between $25 and $125 depending on the pack they choose to get started with.

-I’m not going to recommending you join Nspire Network & there’s a few reasons I’ve come to that conclusion – the first one being that I absolutely hands down hate network marketing companies as only a very small percentage of the people that join them ever manage to find any sort of success with them.
+I’m not going to recommending you join Nspire Network & there are a few reasons I’ve come to that conclusion – the first one being that I absolutely hands-down hate network marketing companies as only a very small percentage of the people that join them ever manage to find any sort of success with them.

 Nspire Network could potentially see you thousands of dollars down before you even get the ball rolling & make any sales.

 For those reasons I just couldn’t recommend this company to you especially not when there are so many alternative (and in my opinion better) ways to make extra money such as affiliate marketing for example.

 Affiliate marketing is how I’ve personally been generating a full-time income online for the past 5+ years and it’s something that I’d recommend to anybody because it’s actually so easy to get started with… and you can actually get yourself rolling for free, none of this BS where you’re required to pay out money for “product” like you are with network marketing companies.

 It’s worth checking out anyway, and if you find affiliate marketing isn’t for you I’ve also put together a list of a whole bunch of other opportunities here.